Legal Studies Units 3 and 4

-This is a fully online course, activities that students will be completing include:
+This is a fully online course.
+Activities that you will be completing include:

 What skills do you need?

-Students need to have reading, comprehension and writing skills.
-The structure of this online course guides students through weekly work and activities.
+You will need to have reading, comprehension and writing skills.
+The structure of this online course guides you through weekly work and activities.
 No prior experience in online learning is required.

-Students will benefit having done Legal Studies Units 1 and 2, but this is not a compulsory requirement.
+You will benefit by having studied Units 1 and 2 Legal Studies, however this is not a compulsory requirement.

 What skills do you develop?

-- describe, discuss, interpret and synthesise legal information
+- Describe, discuss, interpret and synthesize legal information

 Things to think about

-Students will benefit from having an understanding of:
+You will benefit from having an understanding of

 Things you can do now